brandon-rich-aws-deployment-course/my_art_gallery/README.md

 Then, deploying your app doesn't need to involve setting a lot of environment variables (ie `MY_DATABASE_PASSWORD`); you can just set  `RAILS_MASTER_KEY` and let the credentials file provide all the values inside.

-For this demo app, rather than share my master key, I'm going to walk you through recreating the credentials file locally.
+For this demo app, I'm going to walk you through recreating the credentials file locally.
+However, if all else fails, the master key for the credentials file on `main` is `56867b5cfdd41512e3a072bb64e300a3`.
+Never never commit or push your master key for a real app with real secrets!

 ## Shortcut: generate new master key using docker